padamaranagen/Node.js/buffers/README.md

 encoding - Encoding to use. 'utf8' is the default encoding

-'Return Value
+Return Value
 This method returns number of octets written.
-If there is not enough space in the buffer to fit the entire string, it will write a part of the string.'
+If there is not enough space in the buffer to fit the entire string, it will write a part of the string.
---

 Example
 var buffer = new Buffer(256);
 len = buffer.write("Welcome to NodeJS Programming!")
 console.log("Lenght is:" + len); //Output Length is : 30
---

 When above program is executed, it produces following result:
---

 C:\nodejs-world\buffers>node 1.writing-to-buffers.js
 Lenght is:30
---

 # Reading from Buffers